OneKey-Network/addressability-framework/mvp-spec/partials-updater/README.md

 ```

 It is possible to add many files name in the `files` array.
 The updater
-concats them before inserting it in the document.
+concatenates them before inserting it in the document.

 ### Partials in block